 The Science History Institute is a small museum dedicated to the history of the chemical and molecular sciences.
 We tell the stories behind the science: histories of discovery and innovation, challenge and change.
 Our collections include scientific instrumentation and tools of the laboratory, artwork related to alchemy and early chemistry, photography and archives, a specialized research library with a rare books collection, and a growing digital collection.
-Our main museum and permanent exhibition are on the first floor, with an additional upper level mezzanine.
+Our main museum and permanent exhibition are on the first floor, with an additional upper-level mezzanine.
 We also have a special changing exhibits gallery, and regular “pop-up” exhibits in our ExhibitLab and on the exterior of our building façade; please check our website to see what’s new and currently on view!

 Our tours and programs are most suitable for ages 12-13 (7th grade) and up.